What Does The Suffix Ology Mean

 Q: Is every field of study that ends in "-ology" a science?
 A: While "-ology" generally implies a systematic study, not all fields using it are strictly sciences.
 Some, like theology, involve structured study but rely on different methodologies than empirical sciences.

 Q: Can new "-ology" disciplines emerge?
 A: Yes, new fields of study can and do emerge as our understanding of the world evolves.
-For example, fields like astrobiology are relatively new and reflect advances in multiple established disciplines.
+To give you an idea, fields like astrobiology are relatively new and reflect advances in multiple established disciplines.

 Q: How does "-ology" relate to other suffixes like "-graphy" or "-nomy"?
 A: While "-ology" indicates the study of, "-graphy" relates to describing or mapping, and "-nomy" involves the laws or principles governing a particular field.